The Best Long Island Brunch Spots for Kids and Families

 Sweet Mama's has a fun, retro vibe and good food to match.

-The slogan at this North Shore favorite is "where everyone is treated like family."
+9 Alsace Place, Northport; 121 Main Street, Stony Brook The slogan at this North Shore favorite is "where everyone is treated like family."
 We believe it.
-Designed to resemble a 1950s kitchen, this three-room restaurant's menu features a Southern flair, including three types of Eggs Benedict, skillet and breakfast wraps, and plenty of griddle specialties.
+Designed to resemble a 1950s kitchen, this three-room restaurant's menu features a Southern flair, including three types of eggs Benedict, skillet and breakfast wraps, and plenty of griddle specialties.
 The kids' menu features favorites such as silver-dollar pancakes, French toast sticks, and eggs, all sized for little ones.
-It also offers a kid's dinner menu if you pop in later in the day.
-(Can't get to Northport?
-Sweet Mama's has a second location in Stony Brook).
+It also offers a kids' dinner menu if you pop in later in the day.

-Yes, this restaurant is all about meatballs but it also has a great brunch menu that includes chocolate chip pancakes, French toast topped with fresh fruit, crispy chicken and waffles, steak and eggs brunch skillet, and much more.
-Plus, kids eat free on Sundays with the purchase of any adult meal.
-Kids will definitely enjoy the everything pretzel that’s served with cream cheese, garlic butter and jelly dipping sauces as well as the variety of signature shakes, including the Oreo Smash.
+Yes, this restaurant is all about meatballs, but it also has a great brunch menu that includes chocolate chip pancakes, French toast topped with fresh fruit, crispy chicken and waffles, steak and eggs brunch skillet, and much more.
+Kids will definitely enjoy the everything pretzel that’s served with cream cheese, garlic butter, and jelly dipping sauces as well as the variety of signature shakes, including the Oreo Smash.
 For adults, a selection of special brunch beverages is available with or without the alcohol.
-(The restaurant also has a Farmingdale location.)

 Toast — Huntington